Mercury Mountaineer Insurance Rates

 Rates are averaged for all Mercury Mountaineer models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- High-risk drivers that have multiple accidents or serious violations will pay on average $1,020 more each year for insurance
+- Drivers considered higher risk with a DUI or reckless driving violation will likely pay on average $1,020 more per year for car insurance

 Rate Tables and Charts